-If you are bitten or scratched by an animal in the NWT, contact your local health centre or health practitioner right away and they will report it to the Environmental Health Unit for investigation.
+If you are bitten or scratched by an animal in the NWT, or if you had direct contact with a bat, contact your local health centre or health practitioner right away and they will report it to the Environmental Health Unit for investigation.
+If possible, animals that have bitten or scratched someone must be isolated (not in contact with other animals and humans) and observed for 10 days to ensure they are not sick.

 If you own a cat or dog, you can help prevent rabies infection by vaccinating your pets.
 Not only are you protecting yourself and your family, you are reducing the risk of your pet transmitting rabies to people.
 The vaccine will also protect your pet from getting rabies if it is exposed to wild animals.